by C. K. Williams

 My passion for her goes beyond reasonable bounds.

-When we make love, her holding me everywhere all around me, I'm there and not there.
+When we make love, her holding me everywhere all around me,

 My mind teems, jumbles of faces, voices, impressions,